CS340-21/oss/jting.md

 Cross-referencing the libpng/pngread.c file from libpng to extern/libpng/pngpread.c in freeablo, it appears to not have been fixed yet as pngpread.c does not contain the updated code.

 ## Sprint 4
 Patches have been created, fixing the vulnerability in pngpread.c and pngrutil.c in the freeablo project.
+No issues were found.